samira-badamestani/MVP-Dagger-RxJava-ROOM/README.md

-# MVP-Dagger-RxJava
+# MVP-Dagger-RxJava-ROOM
-Example project how to design Android application with MVP architecture, using dagger2,Rxjava
+Example project how to design Android application with MVP architecture, using dagger2,Rxjava,room